-Boxing has had its fair share of pieces of folklore since the introduction of the Queensberry Rules, the generally accepted laws that govern the sport, in 1865.
+Boxing has had its fair share of folklore since the introduction of the Queensberry Rules, the generally accepted laws that govern the sport, in 1865.
 From drunkenly knocking out farm animals to legends of boxing past apparently defying all logic, it’s hard to filter through the fact, the fiction and the preposterous.

 Here are five famous boxing myths that probably never happened...